PhotoboothProject/photobooth/README.md

   - Print feature can be enabled/disabled.
   - LivePreview can be enabled/disabled (uses device cam).
   - Wedding specifig config to show a heart betweeen two names on the startpage.
+  - Green screen keying can be enabled/disabled (chroma keying).

 ### Prerequisites
 - gphoto2 installed, if used on a Raspberry for DSLR control